Is AirAsia making the best use of its 171 aircraft?

-KUALA LUMPUR AirAsia's (AIRA.KL) rapid network expansion and huge plane orders aimed at meeting what CEO Tony Fernandes once described as "amazing" demand are in the spotlight after the carrier fell into the red for the first time since 2008.
+By Yantoultra Ngui KUALA LUMPUR, May 27 AirAsia's rapid network expansion and huge plane orders aimed at meeting what CEO Tony Fernandes once described as "amazing" demand are in the spotlight after the carrier fell into the red for the first time since 2008.

 Malaysia-based AirAsia, Asia's biggest budget airline by passenger volume, posted a net loss for October-December due to a weaker ringgit and higher costs despite lower fuel prices.
 It hasn't helped that a jet operated by its Indonesia affiliate crashed in December, killing 162 people on board.
 The carrier will be releasing its first-quarter results on Thursday.